Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/how-portal-creation-enables-cloud-data-fabric.md

 This section explains the creation of portal relationships, data caching and synchronization, permissions in portal root directories, and the deletion of portal relationships.

 ### Portal Relationship Creation
-When you accept the portal relationship, the [hub portal](#hub-portal) also _authorizes_ access to a hub portal root directory, whose contents become available to the [spoke portal](#spoke-portal) immediately.
+When you accept the portal relationship, if you run the {% include qq.html command="portal_accept_hub" %} command with the `--authorize-hub-roots` flag, the [hub portal](#hub-portal) also authorizes access to a hub portal root directory whose contents become available to the [spoke portal](#spoke-portal) immediately.

 ### Data Synchronization
 {% capture varEphemeralCache %}{{site.gns.ephemeralCache}}{% endcapture %}